With all the Great Lakes surrounding Canada’s most populous province, it is no wonder that Ontario is home to some of the best beaches in Canada.

 Described by many as a hidden gem, Gibraltar Beach is a beautiful stretch of sand that faces out on Lake Ontario and is all that is left of the sand dunes that once blanketed the area.

-Where: Located on the shores of Lake Ontario on Toronto Islands, Toronto
+Where: Located on the shores of Lake Ontario on the Toronto Islands, Toronto

 Hanlan’s Point

-Where: Located on the shores of Lake Ontario on Toronto Islands, Toronto
+Where: Located on the shores of Lake Ontario on the Toronto Islands, Toronto

 Centre Island

 Centre Island Beach has very calm, shallow, and slightly warmer waters and is a wonderful place to spend the day with friends and family.
-Take Centre’s Island ferry to get to the beach.
+Take the Centre Island ferry to get to the beach.

-Where: Located on the shores of Lake Ontario on Toronto Islands, Toronto
+Where: Located on the shores of Lake Ontario on the Toronto Islands, Toronto

 LAKE ERIE BEACHES